Hensley Meulens

-Hensley Filemon Acasio Meulens ([ˈhɛnsli ˈmʏiləns]; born June 23, 1967), nicknamed "Bam Bam", is a Curaçaoan professional baseball coach and retired player.
-He is the hitting coach for the Colorado Rockies of Major League Baseball (MLB).
+Hensley Filemon Acasio Meulens ([ˈhɛnsli ˈmʏiləns]; born June 23, 1967), nicknamed "Bam Bam", is a Curaçaoan professional baseball coach and former player.
+He most recently was the hitting coach for the Colorado Rockies of Major League Baseball (MLB).
+Meulens was also the longtime manager of the Netherlands national baseball team, from 2013 to 2023.

 A native of Curaçao, he played from 1989 to 2000 in MLB, Nippon Professional Baseball, and the KBO League.
 He was the first Curaçaoan to play in both MLB and the Dominican Professional Baseball League.

 Hitting home runs left-handed while playing softball as a teenager earned Meulens the nickname "Bam Bam" when his friends compared his power to the Flintstones cartoon character.

 Professional career

-Early career (1985–1993)
+Minor leagues

 Hensley Meulens was signed by the Yankees as an undrafted free agent in 1985.
 After struggling in his first professional season in 1986 with the Gulf Coast Yankees, Meulens made a splash in 1987 with Single-A Prince William, hitting .300 with 28 HR and 103 RBI, also being named to the Carolina League All-Star team.
 His hitting cooled somewhat in 1988 and 1989 as he split time between the Double-A Albany-Colonie Yankees of the Eastern League and the Triple-A Columbus Clippers of the International League.

 His bat rebounded in 1990 for Columbus as he helped lead the team to the 1990 International League championships (where they ultimately lost to Rochester), hitting .285 with 26 HR and 96 RBI, and was named the 1990 International League MVP.
 Meulens' impressive 1990 season earned him a spot on the Yankees roster in 1991, but he was back in Columbus in 1992 to help lead the Clippers to the Governors' Cup Championship.